 1. Flexible infrastructure – more agility and speed

 It is extremely important for governments to work on a flexible infrastructure that provides faster access to the citizens.
 This is only possible when they have a simple and agile system.

 They could see the calls moving from 75 straight up to 2000.
-This was shocking and commendable at the same time.
-And the best part is that all this happened within 10 days of adopting cloud solutions.
+And they were able to handle this transition within 10 days of adopting cloud solutions.

 “This project proved we can be more agile and get fast, high-value results for our state and our constituents.
 It’s time to innovate and see how we can make the user experience better when people need us.”